wdawson/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 ```
 npm install -g ios-deploy ios-sim
 ionic cordova build ios --prod
-open platforms/ios/MyApp.xcodeproj
+open platforms/ios/ionic-beer.xcodeproj
 ```

 Select your phone as the target in Xcode and click the play button to run your app.
 The first time you do this, Xcode may spin for a while with a "Processing symbol files" message at the top.

 **NOTE:** If you run into code signing issues, see [Ionic's deployment documentation](http://ionicframework.com/docs/intro/deploying/#ios-devices) to see how to solve.

 Once you've configured your phone, computer, and Apple ID to work, you should be able to open the app and see the beer list you created.
-Below is how it looks on my iPhone 6s Plus.
+Below is how it looks on my iPhone 7 Plus.

-{% img blog/ionic-spring-boot/iphone-beer-list.jpg alt:"Phone Beer List" width:"500" %}
+{% img blog/ionic-spring-boot/iphone-beer-list.png alt:"Phone Beer List" width:"400" %}{: .center-image }

 ### Android